 The charcoal record

-The microscopic and macroscopic charcoal records reveal that fire was not a regular occurrence on D’Urville Island or the surrounding area until c.
-650 cal. years BP.
-The macroscopic charcoal record shows a similar pattern, and, given the larger particle size, provides a better understanding of localised fire (Leys et al. 2013).
-The long absence of fire in this record is not surprising given: a) the relatively short period examined, and b) the evidence that fire events were often centuries apart in pre-human New Zealand (Ogden, Basher, and McGlone 1998; McGlone and Moar 1998; McGlone and Wilmshurst 1999; Wardle 2001).
+Here we just want to test if this change actually happens???> The long absence of fire in this record is not surprising given: a) the relatively short period examined, and b) the evidence that fire events were often centuries apart in pre-human New Zealand (Ogden, Basher, and McGlone 1998; McGlone and Moar 1998; McGlone and Wilmshurst 1999; Wardle 2001).
 Interestingly there are some macroscopic peaks between 1288 and 1256 cal. years BP, and another at c.
 1157 cal. years BP in the Ohana core (pre-human zone).
 In the Moawhitu Swamp core these peaks are just discernible in the microscopic charcoal record.
 These peaks are likely the result of small wetland fires, common in these environments and unlikely to have impacted the surrounding forest, a dynamic observed in wetland fires elsewhere (McGlone, Nelson, and Todd 1984).
 The magnetic susceptibility signal also supports the presence of fire in the pre-human zone as we see a clear spike during this period (1288 and 1256 cal. years BP) (Fig: [fig:mag-sus-ohana]).
 Pollen reconstruction from Ohana would allow further investigation of these fire events.

 The (IBP) in the decades immediately after Polynesian settlement (c.
 1280 AD) was responsible for transforming large parts of the South Island’s native forests (McWethy et al. 2009), and was likely facilitated by positive feedbacks between fire and vegetation (Perry et al. 2015).
 Given the limited amount of charcoal prior to this period, no evidence for dramatic climatic shifts (McWethy et al. 2009), we can assume the input of charcoal comes from anthropogenic fire on D’Urville Island, and follows a similar pattern of deliberate and systematic fires to those in other locations during the IBP.
 Fire was also an important part of Maori culture, used to remove scrub and forest(Stone and Langer 2015).
 This process of burning also not only deprived wild game of cover, it aided in the growth of understory shrubs, particularly bracken, an important food source (Guild and Dudfield 2009; McGlone, Wilmshurst, and Leach 2005).
 Fire also enabled the first settlers to clear land quickly for horticulture, and the cultivation of crops including kūmara (Ipomoea batatas) (Simmons 1969).